Dutch oven: Potjie

+While the first "Dutch ovens" were in fact a new style of cookware made of cast iron, developed in England but directly inspired by the Dutch method of casting brass, the potjie pot itself is in turn a later Dutch usage of this English method of casting iron, on an older style of cookware.
+In this case, 18th century Dutch -speaking settlers in South Africa used modern iron casting methods in the production of traditional three-legged cauldrons.
+As a result, in shape the potjie can be directly visually compared to brass cast Dutch cauldrons from before the advent of 18th century cast iron.

+Thus, it is a regional direct combination of both cauldrons and the Dutch oven.
+As it more closely follows the design of traditional three-legged cauldrons, its lid is not as practical for holding hot coals nor providing downwards heat as Dutch ovens, which were designed with this purpose with a flat lid and more established rim.

+When the vessel is to be stored long term, care must be taken to avoid rust forming by seasoning.
+"Potjie" can also refer to the technique of cooking potjiekos.
+Among the recipes that require a potjie, there is one for a type of bread called "potbrood", which literally means "pot bread".

 Among the South African indigenous peoples, specifically Zulus, these pots also became known as phutu pots, after a popular food prepared in it.
 The larger pots are normally used for large gatherings, e.g., funerals or weddings, to prepare large quantities of food.
 Wooden spoons called kombe in the Tsonga language are used for mixing and stirring.

-This tradition originated in the Netherlands during the Siege of Leiden and was brought to South Africa by Dutch immigrants.
-It persisted over the years with the Voortrekkers and survives today as a traditional Afrikaner method of cooking.
-It is still in common use by South African campers, both domestic and international.
+This tradition persisted over the years and survives today as a traditional Southern African method of cooking.

 Chugunok

 In Eastern Europe, but mostly in Russia, a chugunok is a cast-iron pot used in a modern oven or in a traditional Russian oven, hearth, or a campfire.
 A chugunok is used in a variety of cooking methods, including high temperature cooking, low-temperature cooking, thermal cooking, slow cooking, smothering, roasting, baking, braising, and stewing.

 The shape of a chugunok is similar to a traditional crock with a narrow top and bottom and wider in the middle.
-When used inside a traditional oven, a long handled holding tool is used with a roller that serves as a lever to lift a heavy chugunok in and out of the oven.
-Since there are no handles, it's inconvenient to use a chugunok on a kitchen stove.
+When used inside a traditional oven, a long handled holding tool called ukhvat is used handle chugunok in the oven.
+Since a chugunok has no handles, it's inconvenient to use a it on a kitchen stove.

-Often several chugunoks of different sizes are used in the oven at the same time to prepare the entire meal.
-Dishes usually cooked in a chugunok are roast meat with vegetables called "zharkoye", holubtsi, potato babka, stuffed peppers, and baked milk.

-Use in cooking
+Use in cooking and baking

-Dutch ovens are well suited for long, slow cooking, such as in making roasts, stews, and casseroles.
+Dutch ovens are well suited for long, slow cooking, such as roasts, stews, and casseroles, either in an oven or on a cooktop.
 Virtually any recipe that can be cooked in a conventional oven can be cooked in a Dutch oven.

-When cooking over a campfire, it is possible to use old-style lipped cast-iron Dutch ovens as true baking ovens, to prepare biscuits, cakes, breads, pizzas, and even pies.
-A smaller baking pan can be placed inside the ovens, used and replaced with another as the first batch is completed.
-It is also possible to stack Dutch ovens on top of each other, conserving the heat that would normally rise from the hot coals on the top.
-These stacks can be as high as five or six pots.